Powwow84/project-2/README.md

 -------------------------------------------------------------------------
 ## Stretch Goals
+* Create and populate a screen that displays other users catches
+* Create and display a screen that displays catches by fish id/name
 * upload images using the cloudinary api
 * Add to a fishing bucket list
 * Remove from a fishing bucket list